FinMiner/FinMiner/README.md

 Optional parameter, can be defined for wallets created on an exchange where the user has a personal payment number in addition to their wallet.
 ### algorithm
-Optional parameter, which can be defined as “Ethash”, “CryptoNightv8”, “CryptoNightv7” or “CryptoNight”.
+Optional parameter, which can be defined as “Ethash”, “CryptoNightv8”, “CryptoNightv7”, “CryptoNight” or “RandomHash”.
 If this parameter is not specified, **FinMiner** will determine the algorithm on the basis of the cryptocurrency used or the format of the wallet specified.
 ### coin